-The worship of a kali goddess as the source of life and fertility has prehistoric roots, but the transformation of that deity into a Great goddess of cosmic powers was achieved with the composition of the Devi Mahatmya (Glory of the goddess), a text of the fifth to sixth century, when worship of the female principle took on dramatic new dimensions.
+The worship of a kali goddess as the source of life and fertility has prehistoric roots, but the transformation of that deity into a Great goddess of cosmic powers was achieved with the composition of the Devi Mahatmya (Glory of the goddess), a text of the 5th–6th century CE, when worship of the female principle took on dramatic new dimensions, that Kali emerged as the cosmic embodiment of Shakti, the supreme feminine energy.

-The goddess is not only the mysterious source of life, she is the very soil, all-creating and all consuming.
+The goddess is the mysterious source of life, she is the very soil, all-creating and all consuming.
 Maa Kali makes her 'official' debut in the Devi-Mahatmya, where she is said to have emanated from the brow of Goddess Durga (slayer of demons) during one of the battles between the divine and anti-divine forces.
+Fierce in form, yet compassionate in purpose, Kali exists to liberate, not to destroy in vain.

 Goddess Durga and Bhairava Slay the Demon Mahishasur